 In our November issue we reported the task group’s formation was prompted by an appeal made to the NFPA Standards Board specifically related to Section 840.160 of the 2017 NEC.
 The appeal’s basis was that Section 840.160 did not specify an ampere limit when citing 60-watt remote-powering circuits.
 The appeal pointed out that 60 watts can be arrived at as a product of an unsafely high amperage and some voltage.
 Presumably, the proposed TIAs will address this current-and-voltage issue as it exists in Sections 840.160, 725.144, and 725.121.

-Keith Lofland, director of education for codes and standards with the International Association of Electrical Inspectors, also participated in the panel.
-During his presentation, Lofland pointed out that in preparation for his participation in the conference, he called several active electrical inspectors to gather their concerns about PoE—an inquiry to which he got little if any response.
+Keith Lofland, director of education for codes and standards with the International Association of Electrical Inspectors, also participated in the panel at the NFPA Conference.
+During his presentation, Lofland pointed out that in preparation for the panel discussion, he called several active electrical inspectors to hear their concerns about PoE - an inquiry to which he got little if any response.
 Lofland suggested, however, that his inquiry about PoE opened the eyes of two inspectors who later called him to report that PoE infrastructure was widespread within their jurisdictions.

 The clear indication was that some inspectors have been seeing PoE infrastructure for some time but not realizing it.
 Lofland opined there is a need to educate inspectors about what PoE is, and how to identify cabling infrastructure that will support PoE.

 Randy Ivans, program and project manager for wire and cable at Underwriters Laboratories, also presented as part of the panel discussion.
 He explained UL’s fact-finding investigation that ultimately led to the inclusion of Table 725.144 in the 2017 NEC.